Got a question that’s not answered here on the site? Let us know.

 The process is designed to encourage participation in ways people are most comfortable.
-There will be opportunities for both small-group discussions and for community-wide reviews of work in progress.
-And every step along the way, news updates and opportunities to join in the conversation will be posted on this website and distributed across the community through online and traditional media and via our network of citizen volunteers sharing updates with the organizations, associations, clubs and otherwise in which they participate.
+There will be opportunities for both small-group discussions, online input activities, and for community-wide reviews of work in progress.
+And along the way, news updates and opportunities to join in the conversation will be posted on this website and distributed across the community through online and traditional media and via our network of citizen volunteers sharing updates with the organizations, associations, clubs and otherwise in which they participate.

 How can I be confident that all this work, all this talk, will end up actually guiding future policies and programs?